ElStormus/PYTHON-YTB-DOWNLOADER-WITH-GUI/README.md

 This tool is still under developpment and may be unstable.
 In case of bugs, let me know here.
 Thanks for your support !

-You can download "YTB_DOWNLOADER" folder to get an executable file !
+You can download the "YTB_DOWNLOADER" folder to get an executable file with this Google Drive link : https://drive.google.com/file/d/12TjWv4cAZeb4F84JxA6mTqch1THOFDwK/view?usp=sharing
 Otherwise you can download the Python's script and the "img" folder!